What is cardiac catheterization?

-Your doctor may perform cardiac catheterization to diagnose and treat certain heart diseases and conditions.
-Your doctor can use cardiac catheterization to evaluate the function of the heart, heart valves, and the major blood vessels of the heart.
+Your doctor may recommend a cardiac catheterization to diagnose and treat certain heart diseases and conditions.
+The procedure evaluates the function of the heart, heart valves, and the major blood vessels of the heart.
 This can determine the underlying cause of certain symptoms, such as chest pain.

 Cardiac catheterization can also help your doctor plan the best treatment for you.
-Sometimes your doctor can perform certain treatments right away during the cardiac catheterization.
+Doctors sometimes perform certain treatments right away during the cardiac catheterization.
 This commonly includes angioplasty to widen narrowed or obstructed heart arteries.
-Your doctor may also use cardiac catheterizationto check your progress after angioplasty or another procedure.
+Your doctor may also use cardiac catheterization to check your progress after angioplasty or another procedure.

-Your doctor may recommend a cardiac catheterization for certain heart diseases and conditions, such as:
+Your doctor may recommend a cardiac catheterization for the following heart diseases and conditions:

 - Aortic stenosis, a disorder of the valve between your heart and your aorta.
 Your aorta is the main artery leaving your heart.